Effective date: 13 November 2007

 - All buildings must conform to the requirements of all Acts of Parliament, regulations and by-laws, including the National Construction Code (formerly known as the Building Code of Australia).

-- Applications for the grant or removal of a licence are required to be accompanied by the information detailed in the relevant lodgement guide within the application kit on the department’s website.
+- Applications for the grant or removal of a licence are required to be accompanied by the information detailed in the relevant lodgement guide within the application kit on the Department of Local Government, Sport and Cultural Industries website.

 - Premises involved in the handling of food will be subject to the requirements of the Food Safety Standard 3.2.2 and may also be subject to separate licensing requirements pursuant to the Health Act 1911, Food Act 2008, and Local Authority by-laws.